roman-milk/roman-milk.github.io/becoming-a-slut-wife-carol.md

  "I don't think so.
 When I come over here I park my car two blocks over.
 If Tom comes home he will think I've gone shopping or something and he would never come over here looking for me."

  He did, but not because he was looking for Carol.
 That Wednesday Tom came over around noon.
 He had come home during lunch to get something and had a few minutes to kill before having to go back to work.
 I answered the door in a pair of jeans and he could hear the sounds coming from upstairs as four guys were working over his wife.
 He glanced up the stairs and I said, "I'd love to invite you up, but she's married and won't take on anybody that she doesn't really know.
 I'll introduce you at the next party.
 Who knows, she might take a liking to you.
 How you doing with Monica?"
-Report_Story #2